 Thousand Trails: Thousand Trails is a membership campground company operating private trailer parks and RV resorts.
 The membership is a one time fee with annual dues that give you access to network parks and resorts within your chosen plan.
 Again, do your research.
 When considering a Thousand Trails membership, consider where you want to go, the locations you would have access to, and how much you will use your membership.
 You can find them at http://www.thousandtrails.com.

 So, what style of camping do we prefer?
 We like to get away from the everyday and we learned quickly, as weekenders, that we like to get into the woods and we prefer our space.
 We have stayed in a campground in which we had neighbors within steps which we did not enjoy.
 We have quickly fallen in love with Virginia’s State Parks, finding them well maintained and in great locations.
 We will be squeezing in with the crowds once in a while, knowing that this may be required to get where we want to go.
-We also have a Harvest Host membership that we plan to use for the first time very soon.
-I’m sure that I’ll share that adventure with you too!
+We also have a Harvest Host membership that we enjoy using.

 Do you have a style of camping that you prefer?
 I’d love to hear what style of camping you enjoy and why.
 Regardless of the option you prefer, the important thing is that you choose what you’re comfortable with and that you have fun!